 American brand Bulova has been around for more than a century.
-The brand is known to produce quality timepieces that are equally durable and stylish, but more than this, they are a watch company that is also dedicated to innovation.
+The brand is known to produce quality timepieces that are equally durable and stylish, but more than this, they are a watch company dedicated to innovation.

 Bulova: A History

-One thing that many may not know about Bulova is that aside from watches, they were also doing technological research—in 1927, the company opened an observatory in New York to be able to determine the precise universal time.
-It was here where they also developed watchmaking tools, as well as other horological innovations.
+One thing that many may not know about Bulova is that aside from watches, they were also doing technological research—in 1927, the company opened an observatory in New York to determine the precise universal time.
+It was here that they also developed watchmaking tools and other horological innovations.

 Some of these innovative ideas included the development of the first electronic watch with a tuning fork-based technology.
-This is the Accutron (which means “accuracy through electronic”), which allowed them to make the most accurate timepieces in the world at the time.
+This is the Accutron (which means “accuracy through electronic”), which allowed them to make the most accurate timepieces in the world.
 You can learn more about the technology by reading the company’s fascinating story here.

 In addition, Bulova also produced the first radio advertisement broadcast in 1926, introduced the Phototimer in sports, and collaborated with NASA space missions.

-The company, which was bought by Japanese company Citizen Watch Co. in 2007, is currently based in New York City.
-Bulova is a pioneer of many firsts in the watch industry.
-We previously wrote this article that discussed these and more.
-In no particular order, here are some of the brand’s best watches for men.
+The company, bought by Japanese company Citizen Watch Co. in 2007, is currently based in New York City.
+Bulova is a pioneer of many firsts in the watch industry, and we previously wrote this article that discussed these and more.
+Here are some of the brand’s best watches for men in no particular order.